apache/druid/docs/api-reference/legacy-metadata-api.md

 Returns full segment metadata for a specific segment as stored in the metadata store, if the segment is used.
 If the segment is unused, or is unknown, a 404 response is returned.

+`GET /druid/coordinator/v1/metadata/datasources/{dataSourceName}/segments/{segmentId}?includeUnused`

+Returns full segment metadata for a specific segment as stored in the metadata store.
+If the is unknown, a 404 response is returned.

 `GET /druid/coordinator/v1/metadata/datasources/{dataSourceName}/segments`

 Returns a list of all segments, overlapping with any of given intervals,  for a datasource as stored in the metadata store.
 Request body is array of string IS0 8601 intervals like `[interval1, interval2,...]`&mdash;for example, `["2012-01-01T00:00:00.000/2012-01-03T00:00:00.000", "2012-01-05T00:00:00.000/2012-01-07T00:00:00.000"]`.